robots4life/workshop-002-svelte-lucia-auth/README.md

 https://pris.ly/d/getting-started
 ```

-### 4.4 Setup Prisma Schema for Password Verification with Lucia
+### 4.4 Setup Prisma Schema for Username and Password Authentication with Lucia

-The default Prisma schema for Lucia has an `User`, `Key` and `Session` model.
+The default Prisma schema for Lucia has an `User`, a `Key` and a `Session` model.

 :bulb: <a href="https://lucia-auth.com/database-adapters/prisma#prisma-schema" target="_blank">https://lucia-auth.com/database-adapters/prisma#prisma-schema</a>

-Copy the Prisma schema for Lucia to the Prisma schema of your project.
+:exclamation: Since you are going to to do authentication with a `username` and `password` you need to add a `username` field to your `User` model. :exclamation:

+The `username` field has to be of type `String` and be unique, `@unique`.

+:bulb: <a href="https://lucia-auth.com/guidebook/sign-in-with-username-and-password/sveltekit/#update-your-database" target="_blank">https://lucia-auth.com/guidebook/sign-in-with-username-and-password/sveltekit/#update-your-database</a>

+:bulb: <a href="https://www.prisma.io/docs/reference/api-reference/prisma-schema-reference#unique" target="_blank">https://www.prisma.io/docs/reference/api-reference/prisma-schema-reference#unique</a>

+<a href="https://en.wikipedia.org/wiki/Basic_access_authentication" target="_blank">https://en.wikipedia.org/wiki/Basic_access_authentication</a>

+<a href="https://www.loginradius.com/blog/identity/best-practices-username-password-authentication/" target="_blank">https://www.loginradius.com/blog/identity/best-practices-username-password-authentication/</a>

+In this Prisma schme the `User` model has a `username` field.

 **prisma/schema.prisma**